 Different New Jersey Townships

-Many New Jersey towns regularly offer free outdoor movies during the summer.
-Even before this current crisis the towns below made their outdoor summer movies extra special by allowing residents and guests to drive in to them.
-Here’s hoping these towns will be able to do so again this summer.
+Many New Jersey towns are regularly offering free outdoor movies every summer.
+Even before this current crisis the towns made their outdoor summer movies extra special by allowing residents and guests to drive in to them.

 Are drive in movies safe?